bougou/sail/docs/en/component.md

 For some cases, the component may even not used, you have to set both `external` and `enabled` to `false`。

-In short, there are 3 combination cases to `enabled` and `external`:
+In short, there are 3 combination usage cases for `enabled` and `external`:

 ```yaml
 # case1: deploy the component yourself